scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Specialist leadership.
 This guide will be more or less relevant for other contexts.

-# We need leaders who do the right thing and do the thing right
+# Modern leaders need the ability to do the right thing and do the thing right in the midst of complexity

 Agile coach in prologue suggested Management 3.0, which helped